redi-b/dotfiles/README.md

 #### Description

-Googles the selected text in firefox
+Googles the selected text
+(Can be changed to used duckduckgo and also use a different browser)

 #### Hotkey
    - ```Ctrl + Alt + s```